The Galoshes of Fortune: Plot

 Meanwhile, the watchman picks up the galoshes at the hospital and turns them in at the police station where they are accidentally given to a clerk whose galoshes happened to have been lost too.
 During a walk the clerk meets a friend who is a poet and desires to live his life, for it seems to be much more enjoyable than his.
 At first the clerk enjoys being a poet full of inspiration.
 Then he wishes he was a lark, but is caught by a little boy and sold off to a family, where he is put inside a cage.
 He talks with a canary and parrot, who both lament the days when they were still free.
 As it so happens the cage door is open and the clerk tries to fly away, but is attacked by a cat.
 He manages to fly back to his own home, where the spell is broken again.

 Then the fairy tale concludes with the clerk's neighbour, a theological student, asking for the galoshes.
 The clerk gives them to him.
 As the student walks away he wishes he could travel to Switzerland and Italy, whereupon he is on top of the Mont Blanc.
 In the freezing weather he wishes he was on the other side of the Alps, where he ends up in Italy, near Lake Thrasymene.
 There he enjoys the beautiful landscapes, but he is confronted with the local people's hunger and poverty.
 He concludes that it would be better off if his body could rest, while the spirit flies on without it.
 The galoshes grant his wish and he is now peacefully dead.
 Andersen concludes with a quote by Solon: "Call no man happy until he rests in his grave."
-Dame Care then tells the other fairy that her predictions have indeed all came true.
+Dame Care then tells the other fairy that her predictions have indeed all come true.
 Though she does grant the student a favor.
 She takes off his galoshes and takes them back with her, causing him to be brought back to life.